-He suggested that employers in the relevant sectors monopolised by foreign workers, consider revising the salary for employees and add certain incentives to attract local workers.
+He suggested that employers in the relevant sectors monopolised by foreign workers, should consider revising the salary scales for employees and add certain incentives to attract local workers.

-Meanwhile, UiTM Administrative Science and Policy Studies Faculty lecturer Prof Dr Zaliha Hussin said employers of foreign workers must keep tabs on them to prevent their involvement in negative activities.
+Meanwhile, UiTM Administrative Science and Policy Studies Faculty lecturer Professor Dr Zaliha Hussin said employers of foreign workers must keep tabs on them to prevent their involvement in negative activities.

-"It is also imperative for these employers to ensure the well-being of their workers, such as that the latter have proper accommodation with facilities and basic necessities.
+"It is also imperative for these employers to ensure the wellbeing of their workers, such as making sure that they have proper accommodation with facilities and basic necessities.

-"This could prevent the workers from resorting to illegal squatting, and to enable easy monitoring," she said when contacted by Bernama.
+"This could prevent the workers from resorting to illegal squatting and also enable easy monitoring," she said when contacted by Bernama.

-She also said the employers must play a role in identifying the number of workers they really need so that they would not take in more than necessary. - Bernama
+She also said the employers must play a role in identifying the number of workers they really needed so that they would not take in more than necessary.